minisbett/ultimate-osu-server-switcher/docs/newreadme.md

 **Step 2: Create an issue**

-Create an issue here on Discord and select the issue tag **server request**
+Create an issue here on GitHub and select the issue tag **server request**.\

-[click here](https://github.com/MinisBett/ultimate-osu-server-switcher/issues/new?labels=server%20request) to open a ready-to-go issue.
+[Click here](https://github.com/MinisBett/ultimate-osu-server-switcher/issues/new?labels=server%20request) to open a ready-to-go issue.

 In that, simply link the URL to the mirror file you created and wait.